technicat/TootSDK/FORK.md

 ### Code

-- Moved HTML rendering code (and SwiftSoup dependency) to the swiftui-toot demo where it is used (but this breaks vapor-toot) as we don't want rendering implementation here.
+- Moved HTML rendering code (and SwiftSoup dependency) to the swiftui-toot demo where it is used (but this breaks vapor-toot) as we don't want rendering implementation here
 - Removed unused TootSDKError enums
 - Remove deprecated code (not trying to support anyone)
 - Misc code and comment cleanup